LukenLarra/ShareTrip/README.md

 * Accessibility restrictions:

-If the user is not registered, he wont be avaible to create a ride or to see the query rides.
+If the user is not registered, he won't be available to create a ride or to see the query rides.

-If the user is not registered as a traveler, he wont be avaible to request a ride.
+If the user is not registered as a traveler, he won't be available to request a ride.

-If the user is not registered as a driver, he wont be avaible to create a ride.
+If the user is not registered as a driver, he won't be available to create a ride.